 Another option is to cut back on the meat as that is usually the most expensive part of the meal.

-LiveHacker always has articles about saving money on food.
+LifeHacker always has articles about saving money on food.

-We try to limit how often we go out for drinks because it’s another budget killer — of course this is easier said than done if your friends are always wanting to go out.
+We try to limit how often we go out for drinks because it’s another budget killer — of course, this is easier said than done if your friends are always wanting to go out.
 Remember, happy hour is your friend!

 Cut the Coffee/Energy Drinks, Etc.

-Rent your Place on Airbnb
+Rent Your Place on Airbnb

 Pay Off Credit Cards and Loans

-Of course this is easier said than done, but you should pay off any credit cards as quickly as possible.
+Of course, this is easier said than done, but you should pay off any credit cards as quickly as possible.
 I have friends that are paying hundreds of dollars each month in interest on credit cards.

-Use Airline Points / Frequent Flyer Miles
+Use Airline Points/Frequent Flyer Miles

-Personally, I don’t know much about using credit cards to rack up frequent flier miles, but I know many people go crazy for it.
+Personally, I don’t know much about using credit cards to rack up frequent flier miles, but I know many people go crazy about it.
 So if you know how to get points this could be a great way to save $1000+.

 Ditch the Car